Dingchang/cryptocurrencyWeb/Design Phase/README.md

 We have sat down and thought through the flow of our entire application.
 We have drawn out what each of our aforementioned views looks like and what the intended flow for a normal user or visitor should be.
 Based on this, we thought of 3 experiments that highlight the toughest/most unfamiliar parts of the application.
 We feel fairly confident that we are on track to finish the project.

 As of now, we just have a plain phoenix application that will be the starting point for our project.
 We will likely be able to re-use a lot of the code we wrote in our experiments since it is directly useful in our real application.

 Thankfully, we have not run into any significant issues so far.
 The only hiccup is that we need users to verify their email with our email sending API (MailGun) in order for notifications to work.
 To get around this easily, we will just make users verify via MailGun when they register for an account.
-Also, intially we were planning on storing the cryptocurrency price data ourselves but we realized that it was redundant since it would be simpler to just poll the Coinbase API in realtime.
+Also, initially we were planning on storing the cryptocurrency price data ourselves but we realized that it was redundant since it would be simpler to just poll the Coinbase API in realtime.